scm-manager/scm-manager/docs/v2/style-guide.md

 ## Java

-Please mind the [EditorConfig](https://editorconfig.org/) file `.editorconf` in the root of the SCM-Manager and the [configuration guide](intellij-idea-configuration.md) for IntelliJ IDEA.
+Please mind the [EditorConfig](https://editorconfig.org/) file `.editorconfig` in the root of the SCM-Manager and the [configuration guide](intellij-idea-configuration.md) for IntelliJ IDEA.
 There are plugins for a lot of IDEs and text editors.

 - Indentation with 2 spaces and no tabs (we have kept this rule from 1.x)
 - Order of members: